Developers: | Boeing |

 US Department of Justice On October 14, 2021, it announced the indictment of the arrested chief technical pilot, Boeing Mark Forkner accusing him of hiding vital safety information and affirmative deception by the Federal Aviation Administration (FAA) during the certification of 737 the Max model.
 The case against Forkner marked the first time an individual, not a company, had been charged with disasters.
 Forkner lied to authorities in the name of the company's financial well-being, the department said.
 More. here

-Boeing to pay $17 million fine for using knowingly defective components
+Boeing will pay a $17 million fine for the use of deliberately defective components

 At the end of May 2021, it became known that Boeing would pay at least $17 million in fines for using deliberately defective components.
 The airline also pledged to fix the flaws in the production of the 737 series aircraft as soon as possible.